vdaas/vald/docs/user-guides/operations.md

 ### Observability features of Vald

 The observability features are useful for monitoring Vald components.
-Vald has various types of exporters, such as Prometheus, Jaeger or Stackdriver.
+Vald has various types of exporters, such as Prometheus, Jaeger, or Stackdriver.
 Using this feature, you can observe and visualize the internal stats or the events like the number of NGT index, when to create index, or the number of RPCs.

 ### Enabling observability feature

-By setting `defaults.observability.enabled` (or `[component].observability.enabled`) in the Helm Chart values to the value `true`, the observability features become enabled.
+By setting `defaults.observability.enabled` (or `[component].observability.enabled`) in the Helm Chart value set to `true`, the observability features become enabled.
 If observability features are enabled, the metrics will be collected periodically.
 The duration can be set on `observability.collector.duration`.

-If you'd like to use tracing feature, you should enable it by setting `observability.trace.enabled` to the value `true`.
+If you'd like to use the tracing feature, you should enable it by setting `observability.trace.enabled` set to `true`.
 The sampling rate can be configured with `observability.trace.sampling_rate`

 ### Monitoring Vald cluster using Prometheus and Grafana

-In this section, an example of monitoring Vald cluster using [Prometheus][prometheus-io] and [Grafana][grafana] will be shown.
+In this section, an example of monitoring the Vald cluster using [Prometheus][prometheus-io] and [Grafana][grafana] will be shown.

 #### Vald configuration

-To use Prometheus exporter, you should enable it by setting both `observability.prometheus.enabled` and `server_config.metrics.prometheus.enabled` to the value `true`.
+To use the Prometheus exporter, you should enable it by setting both `observability.prometheus.enabled` and `server_config.metrics.prometheus.enabled` set to `true`.
 The exporter port and endpoint are specified in each `server_config.metrics.prometheus.port` and `observability.prometheus.endpoint`.

 Now it's ready to scrape Vald metrics.